-Parents can also help students revise the language learnt in class as students are encouraged to write down the pronunciation of the French / Spanish word alongside its’ English meaning so the parents can test them or learn at the same time as their child!
+Parents can also help students revise the language learnt in class as students are encouraged to write down the French / Spanish word alongside its’ English meaning so the parents can test them or learn at the same time as their child!
 Duolingo is a popular app and foreign language films are available on Netflix.

 What equipment does my child need in this subject?